 Video of the Day

 Lowers Blood Sugar Levels

-A 2005 publication of “Planta Medica” found that stevia sweetener made from stevioside, another component of the leaves similar to rebaudioside, lowered blood sugar levels, reducing insulin resistance in diabetic rats.
+A 2005 publication of "Planta Medica" found that stevia sweetener made from stevioside, another component of the leaves similar to rebaudioside, lowered blood sugar levels, reducing insulin resistance in rats with diabetes.
 When administered twice daily, stevioside was also found to have an effect on blood glucose levels during glucose tolerance testing, lowering the rise of blood glucose levels in the test subjects.
 While the results are promising, long-term study on humans is needed, and stevioside is not currently approved for use in foods.

 Compared With Aspartame

 A 2010 issue of "Appetite" reported that human participants in a study preferred the taste of aspartame compared to sugar and stevia in the form of rebaudioside.
 However, while both aspartame and stevia led to lower blood glucose levels after a meal, only stevia caused lower insulin levels after eating.
 While there was no difference in the amount of food consumed, both the stevia and aspartame test groups ate slightly fewer calories, as these sweeteners contain fewer calories than sugar.